cs01/gdbgui/docs/screenshots.md

 ![image](https://github.com/cs01/gdbgui/raw/master/screenshots/controls.png)

-If using an Intel CPU and running Linux, gdbgui also works in conjunction with [rr](http://rr-project.org/) to let you debug in reverse.
+If the environment supports reverse debugging, such as when using an Intel CPU and running Linux and debugging with [rr](http://rr-project.org/), gdbgui allows you to debug in reverse.
 ![image](https://github.com/cs01/gdbgui/raw/master/screenshots/reverse_debugging.png)

 ## Stack/Threads